 - Complexity.
 Multi-lane intersections are tricky and more accident-prone.

-Visual distractions are particularly dangerous since they impede the ability of a driver to constantly check their environment for potential risks, which every driver must do to maintain his safety on the road.
+Visual distractions are hazardous since they impede the ability of a driver to constantly check their environment for potential risks, which every driver must do to maintain his safety on the road.
 According to the Centers for Disease Control and Prevention (CDC), it takes one text and a couple of seconds off the road to cost the driver, at a length of a football field, 55 miles per hour.

 Cognitive distractions do not require moving your hands off the steering wheel or looking away from the road.
 This type of distraction is a little more complicated than the other two categories.
 Using hands-free calling devices, talking to other passengers, daydreaming, and listening to the radio, are some examples of cognitive distraction.
 These can lead the driver’s attention away from driving.